FPT Algorithms for Finding Near-Cliques in $c$-Closed Graphs: -plexes

 \section{$(d+1)$-plexes}

-Our goal is to generalize Theorem~\ref{thm:cliquesIntro} to richer families of low-degree subgraphs (for the complements of a $c$-closed graph).
-In particular, for any fixed $d$, we show that the number of maximal subgraphs with degree at most $d$ in the complement of a $c$-closed graph admits an FPT bound.
+For any fixed $d$, we show that the number of maximal subgraphs with degree at most $d$ in the complement of a $c$-closed graph admits an FPT bound.
 This implies that the number of maximal $(d+1)$-plexes in a $c$-closed graph admits an FPT bound and an FPT enumeration algorithm.

+We give proofs using both approaches, starting with the approach that uses backtracking as a subroutine.

+\begin{theorem} Let $G$ be the complement of a $c$-closed graph.
+The number of maximal subgraphs with degree at most $d$ in $G$ is bounded by $O(mn^{2d-2}2^c)$. \end{theorem} \begin{proof} We count two types of maximal subsets $S$ that induce a subgraph with degree at most $d$: \begin{itemize} \item subsets $S$ for which $G[S]$ is edgeless, and \item subsets $S$ for which $G[S]$ contains at least one edge. \end{itemize} If $G[S]$ is a maximal subgraph with degree at most $d$ and $G[S]$ is edgeless, then $S$ is also a maximal independent set in $G$.
+By Corollary~\ref{cor:backtrackingEnum}, a superset of all maximal independent sets in $G$ can be enumerate in time $O(cmn^22^c)$.